Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. Contact the Craven County Planning Department at 252-636-6618 for information regarding street signs within the County for further assistance.

 No. Craven County Maintenance is only responsible for physical buildings and grounds related to Craven County Government.
-Most road conditions issues we either be the City of New Bern public works if the issue falls within city limits, and/or North Carolina Department of Transportation if it is outside the city limits.
+Most road conditions issues would either be handled by the City of New Bern public works if the issue falls within city limits, and/or North Carolina Department of Transportation if it is outside the city limits.

 Yes.
 All information in our Office is public record.